Sandamarutham: Plot

 The movie begins with an investigation of a girl who has been dead along with a small vessel.
 That small vessel is actually a weapon as it contains explosive chemicals (a bomb named "Ophalaska") with its changing colours.

-Now comes the quarreling between two gangs, in which one gang is headed by Sarveshwaran.
+Now comes the quarreling and fight between two gangs, in which one gang is headed by Sarveshwaran.
 He lives in Kumbakonam along with his men.
-Another scene opens in Pollachi, where Surya is an unemployed youth.
+Another scene opens in Pollachi, where Sarveshwaran's doppelganger Surya is an unemployed youth.
 He lives in a bungalow with his joint family.
 He is in love with his cousin Maha.
 Surya sees a metal sheet written in Chinese.
 When he magnifies that, he sees a Chinese script along with some Tamil words.

 Sarveshwaran starts talking to the portrait of his mother, who is no longer alive.
 He then reveals his childhood story.
 Sarveshwaran is the son of a handicapped woman who is a florist.
 He sees so many kids wearing wristwatches, buying lollipops, etc. He asks his mother for money so that he can also do the same things as what the kids do regularly.
 He is the student of a corporation school.
 He also asks his mother to get him admitted in a government school so that he can learn to speak English.
 His mother pleads to the principal of the government school to enroll him in that school.
 The principal denies it, and he accidentally pushes his mother from the balcony, resulting in her death.
 Sarveshwaran kills the principal the same way the principal killed Sarveshwaran's mother.
 Now comes the present, in which Sarveshwaran assures his mother that he will earn a lot of money.
 He is then revealed to be a terrorist.